shijiltv/CS-VTU-Lab-Manual/VTU/Sem4/ADA_Lab/ADA_Lab.md

     0 0 0 0 0

 Topological Sorting (JOB SEQUENCE) is:-
-2 1 3 4 5 </pre>

-##AIM : Compute the transitive closure of a given directed graph using Warshall's algorithm.
+2 1 3 4 5 </pre><DIV style='page-break-after:always'></DIV>##AIM : Compute the transitive closure of a given directed graph using Warshall's algorithm.

 ###DESCRIPTION :
 <pre>Warshall's algorithm determines whether there is a path between any two nodes in the graph.
 It does not give the number of the paths between two nodes.